SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/loading-and-instantiating-prefabs.md

 ---

-## When to use each method
+## When to Use Each Method

-For most purposes, `CraftData.GetPrefabForTechTypeAsync(TechType)` can be the only thing you use.
-TechTypes are convenient, and most functional prefabs have one.
-There is no reason not to use this unless the prefab you need is lacking a TechType.
+For many mods, `CraftData.GetPrefabForTechTypeAsync(TechType)` can be the only thing you use.
+TechTypes are convenient and readable, and most functional prefabs have one.

 `PrefabDatabase.GetPrefabAsync` and `PrefabDatabase.GetPrefabForFilenameAsync` can be used interchangeably.
 The former generally takes up less space in terms of characters.
-However the paths in the latter are definitely more readable than Class IDs.
-Whichever you want to use is up to you.
+However, full prefab paths are far more readable than Class IDs.
+Whichever you want to use is up to you; there is no functional difference.